Can OSHA Fine Employees?

 Employer Liability for OSHA Violations

 ✔ They can face fines for serious, willful, or repeated violations.
+Conducting a formal job hazard analysis before work begins can significantly reduce the likelihood of serious or willful violations.

 ✔ Fines range from a few thousand dollars to over $136,000 per violation.
+Many companies also sync compliance documentation with payroll and time tracking systems like ADP Workforce Now time clock to maintain accurate labor records during OSHA investigations.

-📑 Supervisors can also use Construction Daily Reports to document safety training and compliance efforts.
+📑 Supervisors can also use construction daily reports to document safety training and compliance efforts.

 Employee Involvement in OSHA Compliance